 Capitol Pathways Host Info

-Capitol Pathways opens access to policymaking and public service to the next generation of BIPOC leaders.
-With the long-term goal of making Minnesota state government and policymaking more representative of our diverse communities, our program provides BIPOC college students legislative and career readiness training alongside an immersive hands-on internship experience during the legislative session.
+Capitol Pathways is a paid spring internship program for college students who identify as Black, Indigenous, and People of Color (BIPOC).
+With the long-term goal of making Minnesota state government and policymaking more representative of our diverse communities, our program provides leadership, legislative and career readiness training alongside an immersive hands-on internship experience with organizations doing policy work during the legislative session.

 Why Participate?